QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 **Request**

-*Request* object that contains the resource deployment path and App resource configuration.
+*Request* object that contains the resource deployment path and deployed App configuration (in the App template's **App Resource** page).

 **cancellation_context**